brson/multirust/README.md

 the archive for that date (if available).
 Any other specifier is considered an explicit Rust version number, as in '0.12.0', or a custom toolchain identifier, depending on context.

+# Cross-compilation

+`multirust` can install additional standard libraries for cross-compilation targets.
+Once you have installed a toolchain, use the `multirust list-available-targets` command to show which targets can be added, and `multirust add-target` to add a target.

 # Custom toolchains